Set yourself up for success on Stessa with this 4-step process to refine your dashboard metrics and bring your transactions data current.

 1. Confirm Acquisition Details

-Navigate to Properties and then click on any acquisition price to bring up the Financial Details editor.
-Confirm acquisition date and price.
-This original cost basis is used to calculate the Return, Effective Cap Rate, and Cash-on-Cash metrics on your dashboards.
+Navigate to the Property Details page and then click on "+ Add Acquisition Details" to bring up the Financial Details editor.
+Confirm the Acquisition Date, Acquisition Price, Current Loan Balance, and Date Placed in Service.
+This original cost basis is used to calculate the Cash-on-Cash metrics on your dashboards.

 2. Bring Your CapEx Schedule Current